mitsumoristudio/satoshimitsumori/README.md

 ### Construction Timer

 A Construction delay tracking app for people who want to know accumulated delays for project.
 The iOS app lets your capture ongoing project delays at ease.
 Built in timer to manage different type of conflicts.
 Built in timer to schedule your work choirs and get things done!
+Please see following link [Github](https://github.com/mitsumoristudio/ConstructionTimer-)

 <img src="https://github.com/mitsumoristudio/satoshimitsumori/blob/c9fb51805ca2413fd7a631af3fe4b848a5b37408/Construction%20Timer%20video%20clip.gif" width = "240" height = "500" />